NiveditaYenkar/ElderApp/README.md

 # Elder Health Care App
-A complete health care app with UI and following features : Exercise, Nutrition, Expert sugesstion, To do list, Natural remedies. quotes.
+A complete health care app with UI and following features : Exercise, Nutrition, Expert suggestion, To do list, Natural remedies. quotes.

 # Installing
-To install the app, just download the apk for Android.
+To install the app, just download the apk for Android.[()]